-6.11 Endangered Species Act of 1973
+7.10 Endangered Species Act of 1973

 Current lists of Federally listed threatened or endangered species were compiled for the Maumelle River Feasibility Study.
 As the sole federal agency in this study, USACE has determined that the proposed action will have no effect on federally threatened or endangered species possibly occurring in the study area.
-However, continued long-term beneficial impacts, such as habitat enhancement, could occur because of the Recommended Plan.
+Long-term beneficial impacts as a result of riparian forest habitat enhancement will occur as part of the Recommended Plan, however these benefits will likely occur beyond the 50-year lifespan of this study as the bottomland hardwood seedlings planted begin to reach maturity.
 The purpose of the assessment is to coordinate with the USFWS about the likelihood if impacting threatened and endangered species.
 A rating of "no effect" is assumed for the Recommended Plan and has been verified by the USFWS (Appendix C-2 - Environmental Compliance).

-6.12 Fish and Wildlife Coordination Act
+7.11 Fish and Wildlife Coordination Act

-In accordance with the Fish and Wildlife Coordination Act of 1934, as amended, from the initial stages of this study the USFWS and AGFC have been involved in the planning process.
+In accordance with the Fish and Wildlife Coordination Act of 1958, as amended, from the initial stages of this study the USFWS and AGFC have been involved in the planning process.
 All agencies have had an opportunity to provide comments throughout the planning process.
 The USFWS and the AGFC biologists provided input on the model selection, participated in fieldwork, and participated in the habitat benefit projection meetings for the FWP and FWOP conditions.
 The USACE initiated public involvement and agency scoping meetings to solicit input on the Maumelle River Feasibility Study process, as well as identify prospective measures, and identify significant issues related to the Recommended Plan.
 Information provided by the USFWS and the AGFC on fish and wildlife resources has been utilized in the development of the Recommended Plan.

-The FWS has provided a Planning Aid Letter in support of the Proposed Action (included in Appendix C-2).
-A Final Fish and Wildlife Coordination Act Report (CAR) will be obtained from the FWS and incorporated in the final report.
+The FWS provided a Planning Aid Letter on July 21, 2021 and Fish and Wildlife Coordination Act letter on March 17, 2022 in support of the Proposed Action (included in Appendix C-2).
+Receipt of these letters fulfilled compliance with the Fish and Wildlife Coordination Act of 1958.